 Ideally, you want to do arbitrage with a property that has a Final Ratio of 2.0 or higher.
 By aiming for a higher Final Ratio, you’ll have some leeway.
 This way you can ensure that you at least break even on your property every month.

 If you plan to invest in rental Airbnb arbitrage you should be aware of the risks.
-Here are some of the top risks that you should be aware of:
+Here are some of the top risks that you should be aware of when managing rental arbitrage properties:

 Understand that market conditions are always changing.
 As a result, booking demand for your property can change significantly from month to month.
 Just as in traditional rental real estate, you are still subject to changing winds of the overall housing market.

 Perhaps the biggest question on your mind while looking into this might be “Is Airbnb rental arbitrage legal?”
 Yes, but there are rules.

 There may also be Homeowners’ Association (HOA) rules that could affect your Airbnb rental arbitrage business and limit your ability to rent out your property on a short-term basis.
 Make sure that you familiarize yourself with these regulations before you purchase or lease a new property.

 Will you still be able to turn a profit if you’re unable to rent out your property for a few months?
 How about if your area is hit by a natural disaster?
 In order not to go into the red, consider all potential risks when calculating the minimum profit that your Airbnb business should make.